brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

   enable : true
   title : "Ready to get started?" image : "images/cta.svg"
-  content : "blah blah blah "
+  content : "Get in touch so we can discuss your problems and formulate a plan to help."
   button:
     enable : true
     label : "Contact Us"